Full Oregon coast lodging reviews at the Oregon Coast Lodging Reviews - www.beachconnection.net/oregoncoastlodging

 I get a huge, refreshing sense of camaraderie among the condo owners.
 They own the places they’re staying in, so they take care of them.
 They treat each other like neighbors, in contrast to “tourists.”
 Children and adults alike, act like they’re at home because essentially, that’s what these units are.
 Although Nancy and I aren’t owners, we still feel wrapped in that homey atmosphere.

 Strolling the grounds, we find Pirates Cove to the south, a nestled area which is playground for numerous sea lions, pelicans and other aquatic life.
-Boiler Bay State Park is to the north, another beautiful exhibit of some pretty wild, crashing surf, and whale and aquatic bird watching.
+Boiler Bay State Scenic Viewpoint is to the north, another beautiful exhibit of some pretty wild, crashing surf, and whale and aquatic bird watching.
 Boiler Bay actually gets its identity from a boiler (visible at minus tide) which washed ashore from a sunken freighter in 1910.